M66B/NetGuard/README.md

 If disabling NetGuard is allowed to Tasker, any application can disabled NetGuard too.
 Allowing to disable a security application from other applications is not a good idea.

-<a name="FAQ11"></a>
-**(11) What's the point of _Open Android VPN settings_?**

-It is there to give the user an option to revoke VPN permission from NetGuard, by tapping the settings icon left to revoke.
-Although on some devices / ROMs (eg. Samsung Galaxy A5 5.0.2 or Sony Xperia 5.1.1) the software manufacturer did not provide a way to interact with the created VPN connection since it is not actually shown there (but manually added VPN connections are) and hence you can't revoke its permissions if you wish so.

 <a name="FAQ12"></a>
 **(12) Can you add on demand asking to block/allow access?**